-Clinical Advisor
+Clinical Advisor (CA)

-It is the candidate's responsibility to identify a clinical advisor (CA) at the clinical site and to ensure the clinical advisor/delegated assessor is made aware of their role.
-If the candidate has more than one clinical site, a CA must be identified at each site.
-Each Advisor is ultimately responsible for assigning their own delegated assessors and to ensure they have signed all forms and pages where these signatures appear.
-The following criteria also applies to Clinical Advisors for international candidates.
+It is the candidate's responsibility to obtain a CA and site for the clinical component of the program.
+If multiple sites are used, a CA must be identified at each site.
+Please ensure that the CA completes all SCC introductory forms (contact information, checklist, roles, and responsibilities form) at the time when you register into the program to ensure the clinical advisor/delegated assessor is made aware of their role.

+Each Advisor is responsible for assigning their own Delegated Assessor (DA), if applicable, and to ensure they have signed all forms and pages where these signatures appear.
+All signatures throughout the SCC must match.
+The following criteria also apply to international CAs for international candidates.

-The Role of a Clinical Advisor (CA) can be found in APPENDIX E.
+The Role of a Clinical Advisor form can be found in APPENDIX E.

-The clinical advisor must:
+The Clinical Advisor must:

-- I. Be a medical radiation technologist with a CAMRT CTIC credential and/or a medical radiation technologist having a minimum of five years' experience in the practice of CT Imaging - 2.
+- 1. Be a medical radiation technologist with a CAMRT CTIC credential and/or a medical radiation technologist having a minimum of five years' experience in the practice of CT Imaging - 2.
 Be currently practicing in CT - 3.
 Not be currently registered in any of the CT Certificate programs - 4.
 Identify others delegated to assess the candidate and ensure they are credentialed and competent in their practice - 5.
 Perform the assessment on the candidate for all procedures/associated competencies or delegate the assessment to another credentialed technologist - 6.
 Attest to overall competency of the candidate by signing at the end of each module.